dancleather/FreeBody/README.md

 The folder "Release" contains the compiled Windows application, the Matlab m files that are run after the Windows application, and the user guide.

-The folder "FreeBody Beta" contains a zip file containing the Matlab application.
+The folder "FreeBody Matlab" contains a zip file containing the Matlab application.
 The folder has a sub folder that contains the Matlab files that are used to build the application.